faizaanvidhani/spotify-recommender/README.md

 Commands for setting up this application in a virtual environment:

 1. Clone the repository.
-Setup and activate a virtual environment.
+Setup and activate a virtual environment in the server directory.
 Install dependencies.

   * To create a virtual env: ```python3 -m venv <name-of-virtual-environment>```
   * To activate virtual env: ```source <name-of-virtual-environment>/bin/activate```